-Temporal Matters:

-Those transitory and secular affairs that pertain to the life, work, and finances of the Congregation/Community of Faith.
+Spiritual Matters: Spiritual Matters include, but are not limited to: the calling of a member of finances of the Congregation/Community of Faith.
 Without limiting the generality of the foregoing, Temporal Matters would include but are not limited to: the appointment of an auditor; acceptance of the yearly budget; expenditures relating to the work of the individual congregation; property maintenance or renovations.
-(The Manual 2019)
+(The Manual 2022)